The following Terms of Business apply to all treatments and services delivered on a private basis.

 You may be asked to consent to an x-ray during the initial consultation or afterwards.
 If an x-ray is required the process will be explained to you in full.

-We levy a charge for some types of x-ray to cover the costs of the advanced equipment we use.
+We levy a charge for x-rays to cover the costs of the advanced equipment we use.
 Any costs due will be explained to you in full before the x-ray is taken.

 We may charge a deposit for some courses of treatment.
 See DEPOSITS for more information.